jay-sarkar/jay-sarkar.github.io/_pages/about.md

 social: true
 ---

-I do research on Machine Learning based approaches to solid-state storage technology and related system design, currently working at Western Digital Corporation.
+I do research and development on Machine Learning based approaches to solid-state storage technology and associated system design, currently working at Western Digital Corporation.

 #### My main research interests: